salsita/react-training/README.md

 ```

 * Update this reducer to store `userIds` instead of `users`
-* Update the action payload to be of the `NormalizedUserEntities` type
+* Update the action payload to be of the `UserIds` type

 ### Entities slice
 Location: `src/modules/entities/entities-slice.ts`

 This file contains an entities reducer, which manages the entities repository.

-* Create an `EntitiesState` type/interface, which is equal to `UserEntities`.
+* Create and export an `EntitiesState` type/interface, which is equal to `UserEntities`.
 This state would contain all normalized entities used in the application.
 * Let's setup the `updateEntities` [case reducer](https://redux-toolkit.js.org/usage/usage-with-typescript#createslice) which would make a recursive merge of current state with the newly received entities.
 This is a common approach in the applications where the entities are fetched in small portions.
   * This function has two arguments:
     * state of type `EntitiesState`